Generalized function: Schwartz distributions

-The realization of such a concept that was to become accepted as definitive, for many purposes, was the theory of distributions, developed by Laurent Schwartz.
-It can be called a principled theory, based on duality theory for topological vector spaces.
-Its main rival, in applied mathematics, is to use sequences of smooth approximations (the 'James Lighthill' explanation), which is more ad hoc.
-This now enters the theory as mollifier theory.
+The most definitive development was the theory of distributions developed by Laurent Schwartz, systematically working out the principle of duality for topological vector spaces.
+Its main rival in applied mathematics is mollifier theory, which uses sequences of smooth approximations (the 'James Lighthill' explanation).

-This theory was very successful and is still widely used, but suffers from the main drawback that it allows only linear operations.
-In other words, distributions cannot be multiplied (except for very special cases): unlike most classical function spaces, they are not an algebra.
-For example it is not meaningful to square the Dirac delta function.
-Work of Schwartz from around 1954 showed that was an intrinsic difficulty.
+This theory was very successful and is still widely used, but suffers from the main drawback that distributions cannot usually be multiplied: unlike most classical function spaces, they do not form an algebra.
+For example, it is meaningless to square the Dirac delta function.
+Work of Schwartz from around 1954 showed this to be an intrinsic difficulty.